pfnet/pcb-fem-ohm-sim/README.md

 =======
 # pe_artic

-This repository has been modified
+This repository has been modified based on pcb-tools https://github.com/curtacircuitos/pcb-tools, so that the parsed gerber can be seemlessly connected to Gmsh https://gmsh.info/ and FEniCSx https://fenicsproject.org/ for Electric simulation.
-Distributing it may violate the license.

 The aim of this project is to analyze current density of PCB-boards.
 FEniCSx and gmsh are required.

+The copyright of the source code belongs to Preferred Networks, Inc.

 pcb-tools
 ============